martineastwood/featuristic/readme.md

 Featurize
 ------------

-> Because feature engineering is a science, not an art
+> Because feature engineering should be a science, not an art

 # TODO